-A new definition of energy is proposed: $E_N \equiv pc$ which can equivalently be written as $E_N^2 = p^2 c^2 = p{\scriptscriptstyle 1N}^2 c^2 + p_s^2 c^2$.
-This energy definition prompts the identification between m^2c^4 and $p_s^2c^2$ which suggests that m, the effective mass, is generated by the surfing momentum on the S surface while the particle itself has an inherent mass which is different from, probably of a greater magnitude than, the effective mass.
-Since $p_s=mc\,,$ the effective mass, P_s/c , is identical to the rest mass which is the term used conventionally.
-For the case of zero translational momentum, the base energy according the new definition of energy is also identical to the rest energy according to Einstein's formula.
-But for nonzero translational momentum, it is virtually certain that the translational momentum p{1N} is greater than the conventional translational momentum p{1E} ; and the energy according the new definition will be higher than that given by Einstein's formula.
-This revised understanding of energy gives us a better grasp of the nature of rest energy which is called base energy in this paper since the particle is not at rest even when the translational momentum is zero.
+In Section 8.4, a new definition of energy is proposed: $E_N \equiv pc$ which can equivalently be written as $E_N^2 = p^2 c^2 = p{1N}^2 c^2 + p_s^2 c^2$.
+This energy definition prompts the identification between $m^2 c^4$ and $p_s^2 c^2$ which suggests that m, the effective mass, is generated by the surfing momentum on the S surface while the particle itself has an inherent mass which is different from, probably of a greater magnitude than, the rest or effective mass.
+Since $p_s = mc$, the effective mass, p_s/c , is identical to the rest mass which is the term used conventionally.
+For the case of zero translational momentum, the base or rest energy according the new definition of energy is also identical to the rest energy according to Einstein's formula.
+But for non-zero translational momentum, it is virtually certain here (and it will shown to be the case in a forthcoming paper) that the translational momentum p{1N} is greater than the conventional translational momentum p{1E} ; and the energy according the new definition will be higher than that given by Einstein's formula - an experiment can be designed to verify the new formula (see below).
+This revised understanding of energy may give us a better grasp of the nature of rest energy which is called base energy in this paper since the particle is not at rest even when the translational momentum is zero.
 This base energy is the particle's surfing energy on the S surface and it can be of very large magnitude.
 An initial scale analysis (not presented here) suggests that most of this energy is carried by the non-deterministic component of the surfing velocity.
-Physicists have been looking for the mysterious dark matter required to hold galaxies together.
-If one takes the proposed revised definition of energy seriously, one can investigate further whether the higher value of the energy given by this definition, compared to that given by the conventional formula, can account for the missing energy.
-For this purpose, the magnitude of the surfing velocity can be deduced to fit or account for the observed missing energy.
-Hence, there seems to be a good possibility for this revised energy to account for dark matter.
-If this possibility can be verified, then we can see the connection between particle motion on the small quantum scale and the motion of celestial bodies of the large scale, i.e., small scale particle motion can enhance the energy necessary to account for the coherence of celestial galaxies.